six-group/six-webcomponents/.github/contributing.md

 # SIX Web Components Contributing Guide

 Hi!
-I'm really excited that you are interested in contributing to the SIX Web Components.
+We are really excited that you are interested in contributing to the SIX Web Components.
 Before submitting your contribution, please make sure to take a moment and read through the following guidelines:

 - [Issue Reporting Guidelines](#issue-reporting-guidelines)
 - [Pull Request Guidelines](#pull-request-guidelines)